noahehall/theBookOfNoah/linux/docker/docker.md

   - Virtualization vs Containerization
     - VM is a virtual machine
       - installed on top of the host OS, and runs a guest operating machine
+      - emulates a computer, usually to run an operating system  and applications
+      - local VM
+        - disk image livs on and VM execution happens on your computer
+      - remote VM
+        - VM disk image storage and VM execution happen somewhere else
     - Containers are enhanced linux jails
       - container based virtualization uses the kernel on the hosts OS to run multiple guests instances
       - each guest is called a container, which has